TYPES OF WRONGFUL TERMINATION

 - Decide how to proceed.
 With the help of legal counsel, you can determine the best way to proceed with your case.

 If you were wrongfully terminated from your job, you deserve justice.
 Wrongful termination claims can take months to resolve.
 Do not wait until it is too late.
+Most wrongful termination claims are subject to strict deadlines.
+If a worker plans to file a claim with the EEOC, they may only have 180 to 300 days to file, depending on the circumstances.

 AT-WILL EMPLOYMENT (AND EXCEPTIONS)